 Writing is an integral part of our curriculum.
 At OLMC, our writing, grammar, punctuation and spelling curriculum is based upon the National Curriculum programmes of study.
 Teachers use the National Curriculum and progression grids to derive long term plans in the subject; careful consideration is given to the sequence of the curriculum and ways in which the lessons build towards a piece of writing which showcases pupils’ acquired knowledge, skills and understanding.
 We want our children to acquire a wide vocabulary, a solid understanding of grammar and be able to spell new words by effectively applying the spelling patterns and rules they learn throughout their time in primary school.
 We want them to write clearly, accurately and coherently, adapting their language and style in and for a range of contexts, purposes and audiences.
 We believe that all children should be encouraged to take pride in the presentation of their writing, in part by developing a good, joined, handwriting style by the time they move to secondary school.
 We believe that all good writers refine and edit their writing over time, so we want children to develop independence in being able to identify their own areas for improvement in all pieces of writing, editing their work effectively during and after the writing process.
 At OLMC, we do not put ceilings on what pupils can achieve in writing and we do not hold pre-conceptions about any pupils’ ability to make progress.
 We understand the importance of parents and carers in supporting their children to develop both grammar, spelling and composition skills, and so we want to encourage a home-school partnership which enables parents and carers to understand how to enhance the skills being taught in school.

 At OLMC, we believe that all children should have the opportunity to be fluent, confident readers who are able to successfully comprehend and understand a wide range of texts.
 Reading is at the core of most curriculum areas within school.
 Throughout school, children are presented with many opportunities to read during the school day.
-Reading is a high priority in our book-led English curriculum, where teachers plan 2 weekly comprehension lessons to match the reading domains for each key stage.
-Through teachers’ choice of high quality texts, we intend to develop a love of reading and allow children to recognise the pleasure they can get from reading.
+Reading is a high priority in our book-led English curriculum, where teachers plan 2 weekly comprehension lessons to match the reading domains in years 2-6.
+Through teachers’ choice of high-quality texts, we intend to develop a love of reading and allow children to recognise the pleasure they can get from reading.
 With this, we aim to provide children with the understanding that reading provides opportunities to discover new knowledge, revisit prior knowledge and understand more about what they learn.
 Children are exposed to high quality texts across the curriculum and reading skills are taught explicitly in all year groups.
 Alongside the skills of decoding and comprehension, book talk encourages children to think as a reader and discuss their preferences, likes and dislikes.
-The systematic teaching of phonics, through ‘Song of Sounds’ is a high priority through Early Years and Key Stage One.
-We bring phonics to life with a fresh, lively and hands on approach where song is integral to help children to learn all the phonemes to read and write English successfully.
+The systematic teaching of phonics, through ‘Little Wandle letters and sounds revised’ is a high priority through EYFS and Year 1.
+We bring phonics to life with a fresh, lively and hands on approach where consistency, mantras and high expectations allow the children to learn all the phonemes to read and write English successfully.
 Children are given carefully selected reading books which match their stage of phonic knowledge.
 Reading for pleasure is a cornerstone of our approach, with a well-stocked and well-organised school/class reading areas, which children access both within the timetable and in their own time.
 We understand the importance of parents and carers in supporting their children to develop both word reading and comprehension skills, and so we want to encourage a home-school partnership which enables parents and carers to understand how to enhance the skills being taught in school through good quality texts.

 Our English curriculum is derived around a sequence of high-quality age-appropriate texts.
 We use each book to create opportunities to develop reading fluency and comprehension with a focus on key reading strategies and skills; develop grammar and punctuation knowledge and understanding to use and apply across the wider curriculum; explore the writing structure and features of different genres, identify the purpose and audience; plan and write an initial piece of writing with a clear context and purpose before evaluating the effectiveness of writing by editing and redrafting.